jhweintraub/CTF-Writeups/ACICTF/Let me In/README.md

 `Email sent to vault.master@cyberstakes.club!`

-I wonder if I can intercept that request and change the email to my own Fire up burpsuite and intercept the request and you'll see the parameter
+I wonder if I can intercept that request and change the email to my own, we fire up burpsuite and intercept the request and you'll see the parameter

 `email=vault.master%40cyberstakes.club`